 These kids are good kids.
 Smart kids.
 But ultimately, they’re still just kids.
 Kids make mistakes.
 They also delete texts before you can spot-check their devices and speak in text slang using acronyms and emojis that would make you clutch your pearls.
-Know that issues like cyberbullying, sexting, thoughts of suicide and depression, eating disorders, potential drug use, and online predators are actually harming children every day — and they can all be caught by a monitoring service like .
+Know that issues like cyberbullying, sexting, thoughts of suicide and depression, eating disorders, potential drug use, and online predators are actually harming children every day.

 Giving your child a device while neglecting technology that keeps them safer online is like giving them the keys to a car with faulty brakes and no seatbelt.
 Don’t do that.

-We know it’s overwhelming, and that’s why we created a private Facebook group called Parenting in a Tech World, where you can ask us (and other parents who have been there and done that) any questions you might have.
+We know all of this can be overwhelming, and that’s why we created a private Facebook group called Parenting in a Tech World, where you can ask us (and other parents who have been there and done that) any questions you might have.
 There are many layers to protecting your children online, and they vary by device and household, but we’re here to hold your hand (and your glass of whatever) through the process.